smartinternz02/SPSGP-77352-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 Virtual Internship - Android Application Development Using Kotlin

 Hi..!!
-This is Vaishalini currentlu pursuing my BTech in Shri Vishnu Engineering College For Women.
+This is Vaishalini currently pursuing my BTech in Shri Vishnu Engineering College For Women.
 These are some of my apps:

 ![Screenshot (87)](https://user-images.githubusercontent.com/87532207/188272155-4b841927-aa1b-4a9d-80e6-f04aefe4b3df.png)